Style Guides for Good Grammar and Consistency

 However, having both won’t hurt, and any serious writer would be wise to start building a collection of style guides that might prove useful throughout the course of one’s career.

-So, do you use a style guide, and if so, which one?
+Do you use a style guide, and if so, which one?
 Are there other writing resources that you can’t live without?
 Share your favorites in the comments.